aar10n/clc/README.md

 | `i32()`   | Casts number to i32                 | `i64`    |
 | `i16()`   | Casts number to i16                 | `i64`    |
 | `i8()`    | Casts number to i8                  | `i64`    |

+## Author

+Aaron Gill-Braun aarongillbraun@gmail.com

+This project was inspired by [radix-calc](https://github.com/goodell/radix-calc).

+## License

+MIT License, see the LICENSE file.

+The icons used in the Alfred workflow were taken from radix-calc.
+The main calculator icon was originally taken from [Aiconica](https://aiconica.net/detail/calculator-1000), licensed CC0 1.0.
+The dec/hex/oct/bin icons are orginal works by the author of [radix-calc](https://github.com/goodell/radix-calc) and are also licensed under CC0 1.0.